 The town’s population is approximately 3000 but this jumps dramatically in the summer as there are a lot of holiday home owners.
 In the off season expect to be greeted by roaring log fires, hearty homemade meals and real ales - which makes for a very relaxing experience.

 Salcombe has four pubs and lots of restuarants too…so all dining requirements are met with a range of cuisines and lots of great local produce.
-Oliver, Duty Manager here, recommends a beverage and a bite to eat on their water front terrace at the Ferry Inn where the views over the estuary are stunning!
+We recommend a beverage and a bite to eat on their water front terrace at the Ferry Inn where the views over the estuary are stunning!

 Shopping is good in Salcombe and it is the home of Jack Wills and other favourite high street brands, as well as independent boutique shops.